What is Apache ActiveMQ?

-What are Apache ActiveMQ Brokers?
+What Are Apache ActiveMQ Brokers?

 Apache ActiveMQ brokers are implementations of the Java Messaging Service, or JMS.
 JMS is a Java specification which allows applications to send data back and forth between one another in an easy and standard way.

-ActiveMQ, then, is a JMS Provider.
-A JMS Provider forms the software framework for facilitating the use of JMS concepts inside an application.
+ActiveMQ is a JMS provider.
+A JMS provider forms the software framework for facilitating the use of JMS concepts inside an application.
 A single node of ActiveMQ which allows clients to connect to it and use these messaging concepts is called an “ActiveMQ Broker.”